 Structure of the lower atmosphere and boundary layer

-The IFS atmospheric model has many levels in the lower atmosphere to capture the all important boundary layer but precision is difficult.
-But modelling the structure of the lowest, near surface, layers is very important for analysis (and forecasting), especially for cold temperatures at 2m.
-The detailed structure of the temperature in these lowest layers can be particularly difficult to define where there are low level inversions or over complex orographic areas.
-Wind shear and mixing processes at lower levels can also have an impact.
+Modelling the structure of the lowest, near surface, layers is very important for analysis and forecasting, especially for cold temperatures at 2m.
+For this reason there are many model levels in the boundary layer.
+Capturing the structure of the temperature and moisture can be difficult and often imprecise.
+The structure is particularly difficult to define where there are low level inversions or complex orography.
+Modelling wind shear and mixing processes also has an impact.

-This affects the development and persistence of cloud, and hence also the albedo and radiative balance between surface and boundary layer air.
+Forecasting the development and persistence of cloud is very important.
+Cloud coverage affects both the albedo and radiative balance between surface and boundary layer air.

-Cloud containing super-cooled liquid water (SLW) is frequently observed by aircraft and by remote sensing.
+Cloud containing super-cooled liquid water is often observed by aircraft and by remote sensing.
 But the processes and consequent effects associated with super-cooled liquid water in the cloud are difficult to model precisely because:

 • super-cooled liquid water is important for radiation considerations.